 What are we doing?

-WWF has led on the development of a national initiative – The South African Plastics Pact – which brings together key stakeholders in the plastics value chain – businesses, governments and NGOs – behind a common vision to address plastic waste and pollution issues.
+WWF led on the development of a national initiative in 2019 – The South African Plastics Pact – which brings together key stakeholders in the plastics value chain – businesses, governments and NGOs – behind a common vision to address plastic waste and pollution issues.
 After launch, the implementing organisation chosen by the steering committee was GreenCape.
 GreenCape will be responsible for delivery of the SA Plastics Pact up until 2025.

 How do we do this?

 The South African Plastics Pact is the first African Plastics Pact to join the Ellen MacArthur Foundation's global Plastics Pact network of national and regional initiatives that bring together businesses, governments and NGOs in a country or region behind the common vision of the New Plastics Economy.
 The Plastics Pact network is a unique platform to exchange learnings and best practices across the globe, to accelerate the transition to a circular economy for plastic.

 By working towards this vision in South Africa, local action taken by The South African Plastics Pact is aligned with the global ambitions of more than 400 signatories of the New Plastics Economy Global Commitment, who are united behind a common vision of a circular economy for plastic, in which it never becomes waste or pollution.

 The South African Plastics Pact is a pre-competitive platform of industry-led innovation to rethink the way we design, use and reuse plastics, and to implement locally tailored solutions towards a circular economy for plastic.
 This initiative is a platform to rethink and redesign the future of plastics with a focus on packaging - moving towards a circular economy for plastics in South Africa.